 To check for a new version, SpamSieve contacts a Web server at c-command.com.
-SpamSieve transmits the following information to the server: the name of the product (SpamSieve) and its version, the version of Mac OS X, whether SpamSieve has been purchased, the name of the current mail program, and the name of the current language.
+SpamSieve transmits the following information to the server: the name of the product (SpamSieve) and its version, the version of Mac OS X, the kind of processor that the Mac has, whether SpamSieve has been purchased, the name of the current mail program, and the name of the current language.
 This information is used to guide future development.
 No personal information is transmitted.